mazorx/OverImage/README.md

 # OverImage
-A basic application to put an image on your screen as reference
+A basic application to put an image on your screen as reference for drawings and paintings

 Hotkeys: